-A interactive map that shows risky road conditions, including road work, snow, fog, disasters and accidents.
+An interactive map that shows risky road conditions, including road work, snow, fog, disasters, and accidents.

 Designed to protect the public, the insurance division of the Department of Labor can help you file a complaint against your insurer if necessary.